spiceai/spiceai/README.md

 - <SPICEPOD_PATH>
 ```

 **Step 5.** You can now query against the dataset using the SpiceAI SQL REPL.
-Enter the command below:
+Enter the command below to start the REPL:

 ```bash
 spice sql